SeLite/SeLite.github.io/JavascriptOther.md

   * when using asynchronous API with `SELECT`
     * the rows don't contain object fields named after DB columns, so you must use methods to access the fields - see [mozIStorageStatement.executeAsync()](https://developer.mozilla.org/en/mozIStorageStatement#executeAsync()) and [mozIStorageRow](https://developer.mozilla.org/en/mozIStorageRow)
     * `handleResult()` callback may be called several times per same statement!

-# Field name 'toString' #
-Javascript objects representing test DB records have method `toString()` for convenience.
-Therefore you must not have a DB column with name `toString`.